-2.19 In relation to ecology, the SHELAA set out that 10-24% of the site is within a LWS.
-It is however the case that only the smallest of the five land parcels is a LWS, namely Heath Corner LWS which does not fall within the red line boundary of the site.
-Schools Rough which is an existing area of woodland within the largest of the sites is an Ecosite, not a LWS.
+2.15 In relation to ecology, the SHELAA set out that 10-24% of the site is within a Local Wildlife Site (LWS).
+It is however the case that this refers to Heath Corner LWS which does not fall within the red line boundary of the site as it is located to the north of Bickenill Road.
+Schools Rough, which is an existing area of woodland beyond the site boundary, is an Ecosite, not a LWS.
 The site had previously been put forward as a potential LWS, this was however rejected by the LWS Panel, the site therefore only has the status of an Ecosite.
-In any event, as shown on the Design Concept Plan, development is not proposed on the LWS or on the Ecosite, the ancient woodland is to be retained with a 30m buffer to development, as such there is no adverse impact on the LWS or non- designated Ecosite.
+In any event, as shown on the Design Concept Plan, development is not proposed on the LWS or on the Ecosite, the ancient woodland is to be retained with a 30m buffer to development.
+There will be no adverse impact on the LWS or non- designated Ecosite.
 The suitability score of 2 should be updated to reflect that emerging proposals for the site do not propose development on the LWS as shown on Fig. 1.1.
 Ecology matters are discussed in detail within Section 3 of this Document.